AvicenaIG/streamlit-agents-sdk-example/README.md

 A flexible **Streamlit** app that integrates with **OpenAI's Agents SDK** to power a conversational AI agent with tools, multi-agent, and multi-LLM support.

-Supports Anthropic, Hugging Face, OpenAI, and xAI (Grok) — experiment with different providers on the fly.
+Supports Anthropic, OpenAI, and xAI (Grok).

 ## Project Structure